LoginRadius/engineering-portal/GUIDELINES.md

 Here are some guidelines that you must follow while writing the blog for the engineering portal:

+1. First of all create a directory in `blog` under `content` directory The name of the directory will be the path of your blog.
+2. Add an `index.md` file and write your blog in it.
+Any relevant images used in the blog should be placed in the same directory as `index.md`.
-1. Write the post in Markdown format, it's easy, fast, multi-platform and you can edit it in any editor like vscode has `HTML` preview.
+3. Write the post in Markdown format, it's easy, fast, multi-platform and you can edit it in any editor like vscode has `HTML` preview.
 You can also use online tools like [Dillinger](https://dillinger.io/), where you find the sample content to understand the syntax of markdown.
-2. You can also refer this [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+4. You can also refer this [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-3. The blog should have the cover image with the aspect ratio of **3:2**, we recommend using image size of **1200px x 800px** and the minimum image size can be **600px x 400px**.
+5. The blog should have the cover image with the aspect ratio of **3:2**, we recommend using image size of **1200px x 800px** and the minimum image size can be **600px x 400px**.

-4. The blog should have the meta tags at the top of you MD files which should have the below properties.
+6. The blog should have the meta tags at the top of you MD files which should have the below properties.

-   - **title (Required)** : A meaningfull title.
+   - **title (Required)** : A meaningful title.
      Note: This title will appear in the post so no need to again include it in the `md` files.
    - **date (Required)**: A date should be in `YYYY-MM-DD` format.
 And the date should not be greater than the current date.
    - **coverImage (Required)**: The name of the image with format should come here.
 Please make sure the image should be present in the directory where your `.md` the file is there.